 TITLE IX COORDINATOR: A College employee assigned the responsibility for maintaining the College's compliance with Title IX.
-The Title IX Coordinator is responsible for administering this Policy and its Complaint Procedure concerning all Title IX Offenses.
+The Title IX Coordinator is responsible for administering this Policy the Title IX Sexual Harassment Policy and its Title IX Sexual Harassment Complaint Process.
 The Title IX Coordinator may also serve as the College's Affirmative Action Officer.
 If these positions are held by different individuals, the AAO and the Title IX Coordinator may collaborate on the enforcement of any aspect of this Policy.
 The Title IX Coordinator should not have other job responsibilities that may create a conflict of interest.
 For example, serving as the Title IX Coordinator and a disciplinary hearing board member or general counsel may create a conflict of interest.
 There may also be a Deputy Title IX Coordinator designated to assist the Title IX Coordinator in the performance of his/her duties.
-The College's Title IX Coordinator is Deborah A. Cote and can be contacted at (413) 236-1022.
+The College's Title IX Coordinator is and can be contacted at